Reading-Halls Station Bridge

-The Reading-Halls Station Bridge is an historic, American, Howe pony truss railroad bridge that is located in Muncy Township, Lycoming County, Pennsylvania.
+The Reading-Halls Station Bridge is an historic, Howe pony truss railroad bridge in Muncy Township, Lycoming County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1980.

 History and notable features

 Built in 1846 by the Philadelphia and Reading Railroad, this historic structure is a single-span bridge that measures approximately 70 ft long.
 It is the oldest bridge of its type still in operation in Pennsylvania.

-It was added to the National Register of Historic Places in 1980.

 It is likely that Richard B. Osborne, chief engineer for the railroad, designed and built the bridge.